This time, I would like to share my experience when I was late in my third month with the company.

 I arrive at work at 11:00.
 The boss I least want to see is in the office and tearfully apologizes.

-I quickly got ready and arrived at work around 11:00 a.m. ... and saw an even more senior boss sitting there, the one I least wanted to see.
+I quickly got ready and arrived at the office around 11:00 a.m. ...
+I saw my boss sitting there, the boss I least wanted to see.

 Usually that boss is out of the office at the time, but more often than not, he is in the office that day ・・・・・・ crying

-Then, trembling, he went in front of his boss and apologized.
+Then, shaking, I went in front of my boss and apologized.
+Of course, I told him honestly that I overslept.

 I was already too nervous to understand what he was saying.